Home | Money | Energy | Food & Drink | House & Garden | Grow Your Own | Backyard Hens | Transport | Links | Books | Green Gear

 Making Your Own Beer

-The alcohol strength of our own beer will be far less than wine, but be careful, often home made beers are stronger than you may be used to.
+The alcohol strength of our own beer will be far less than wine, but be careful, home brew beer is often stronger than you may be used to.

 It's easiest to start with a kit beer.
 There's a huge range of concentrates available, formulated for different flavours and styles from lagers to dark bitter beers.